WHAT IS POST TRAUMATIC STRESS DISORDER?

 How is Post Traumatic Stress Disorder Treated?

-Since PTSD is often accompanied by depression and anxiety, it can be quite challenging for healthcare professionals to determine the right course of treatment After taking a PTSD test, a licensed professional will also take an inventory of your symptoms before moving forward with treatment.
+Since this disorder is often accompanied by depression and anxiety, it can be quite challenging for healthcare professionals to determine the right course of treatment After taking an online quiz to address your emotions and experiences, a licensed professional will also take an inventory of your symptoms before moving forward with treatment.

 Most experts choose to approach this condition from both a pharmacological and psychological angle.